• Skip to primary navigation

 • Use a zip top bag for the icing- You don’t need any fancy equipment for decorating these babies!
 I snipped a tiny corner off of a zip top bag.
 You can use that and a toothpick if you like to help spread it.

-• Don’t stack the cookies- The icing takes a good 24 hours to set, make sure you don’t stack them until the icing is dry.
+• Don’t stack the cookies- The icing takes a while to set, make sure you don’t stack them until the icing is dry.

 Other Cookie Recipes You'll Love